201–207 East 1st Street | Architect: Edwin Radcliffe and Charles Willoughby | Built: 1896 | Extant

 That same year the Minnesota National Guard reorganized, and Company E of the Second Regiment became Company A of the Third Regiment, and Companies G and H were formed in West Duluth.
 After the regiment’s Company C was formed in 1894, Duluth became serious about building a proper Armory for the new group and Company A to share that could also serve as a performance space and public marketplace.

-The idea was first put forward in 1890 but didn’t gain much traction, but after Company C was formed and West Duluth built a new armory for companies G and H, the boys from Company A—fresh from quelling rioting miners in Virginia—and their new compatriots began pushing the issue on the city council, reminding it that a site had already been secured at the northeast corner of Second Avenue West and First Street at a cost of $25,000 and that the city was also paying $900 a year to rent “quarters not proper for military drill.”
+The idea was first put forward in 1890 but didn’t gain much traction, but after Company C was formed and West Duluth built a new armory for companies G and H, the boys from Company A—fresh from quelling rioting miners in Virginia—and their new compatriots began pushing the issue on the city council, reminding it that a site had already been secured at the northeast corner of Second Avenue East and First Street at a cost of $25,000 and that the city was also paying $900 a year to rent “quarters not proper for military drill.”

 It took until December 17, 1895, for the city to accept a plan for an armory.
 At the same meeting they hired the architectural firm of Radcliffe and Willoughby to design the structure.
 The following February the building contract went to C. J. Frederickson for $16,400, but in the end the building would cost about $30,000 (over $825,000 today).